 Barry offers an undergraduate biology program providing students with the opportunity to prepare for a number of career goals.
 Possible alternatives include teaching, technical positions in laboratory and research centers, positions in business, industry, biological illustration, and other areas requiring a biological background, as well as careers as a Physician Assistant, Physical Therapist, or Environmental Scientist.

 40 semester hours in biology are required for this major including Biology 104, 112, 216, and at least one course from each of the following core areas.

-- 1. Growth and development: Biology 220 or 225 or 230 - 2.
-Cellular and molecular biology: Biology 253, 325 or 330 - 3.
-Physiological and biochemical principles: Biology 240 or 334 or 335 - 4.
-Environmental biology: Biology 308 or 310 or 312 - 5.
+- 1. Growth and development: Biology 220 or 225 or 230 - Cellular and molecular biology: Biology 253 or 325 or 330 - 3.
+Physiological and biochemical principles: Biology 240 or 334 or 335 - Environmental biology: Biology 308 or 310 or 312 - 5.
 Biological theory: Biology 440 or 454 or 475 - 6.
 Genetics: Biology 303 or 341

-Students in this program must complete additional credit hours of biology electives; chemistry (12 s.h.) and MAT 211 (4 s.h.) or 9 semester hours in mathematics (including MAT 109 and 152) and physics (4 s.h.).
-Students must fulfill the following Bioethics or Environmental Ethics requirement: Theology 353 or Philosophy 353.
+Students must also fulfill the following mathematics, chemistry, and physics requirements: chemistry (12 s.h.) and MAT 211 (4 s.h.) or 9 semester hours in mathematics (including MAT 109 and 152) and physics (4 s.h.).
+Students must fulfill the following Bioethics or Environmental Ethics requirement: Theology 353 or Philosophy 353 or Philosophy 354.